agrawalchaitany/TeamElytra_Solar_Eff_Prediction_Model/README.md

 ## 🧩 Pipeline Components

-- **Data Preprocessing**: Cleans, imputes, and engineers features from raw data
+- **Data Preprocessing**: Cleans, imputes, and engineers features from raw data.
+Saves preprocessing parameters and scaler for consistent prediction.
 - **Model Training**: Trains multiple regression models (Linear, Ridge, Lasso, ElasticNet, RandomForest, GradientBoosting, XGBoost, LightGBM, SVR, KNN)
-- **Model Evaluation**: Evaluates models using cross-validation RMSE and other metrics
+- **Model Evaluation**: Evaluates models using cross-validation RMSE and other metrics.
+Only model files (not scalers) are loaded for evaluation.
 - **Model Selection**: Hyperparameter tuning and best model selection (by CV RMSE)
-- **Prediction**: Predicts efficiency for new data using the trained model
+- **Prediction**: Predicts efficiency for new data using the trained model and saved preprocessing/scaler artifacts
 - **Logging**: All terminal output and key events are saved in the `logs/` directory

 ---

 ## 📊 Results & Visualization
 - Model comparison and feature importance plots are saved in `results/` and `plots/`
-- All trained models are saved in `models/`
+- All trained models and preprocessing artifacts are saved in `models/`
 - Logs for each run are in `logs/`

 ---